drunnells/alexa-mint-skill/README.md

 ### Notes
 * This skill is intended to be used for personal/private use.
 It cannot be installed from the Alexa Skills Market.
 Installation of this skill requires you to follow the steps that a Skill developer would need to take to create a skill for development purposes.
 After completing these steps you will be able to ask Alexa for bank balance information obtained from your Mint account.
+* Since this will be a development skill on your Amazon account, it will only work if your Amazon Echo device is associated with the same account that you are adding this skill to.
+It should appear in the Alexa app on your phone under Skills->Your Skills without any special steps needed to enable.
 * This skill is based on the [Alexa PHP Helo World example by Mell L Rosandich](http://www.ourace.com/145-amazon-echo-alexa-with-php-hello-world)

 ## Dependancies